ParallelMaths/parallel/pages/10-11-waterfalls.md

 :::

 ::: problem id=2_3 marks=4
-__2.3__ For a 20x20 board, nobody’s know for certain the maximum number of black and white peaceable queens that can be supported?
+__2.3__ For a 20x20 board, nobody knows for certain the maximum number of black and white peaceable queens that can be supported.
 Which of these numbers is a possible answer?

 * [ ] 20
 * [ ] 21